fzliu/radient/README.md

 # Radient

-Radient is a developer-friendly, lightweight library for unstructured data ETL, i.e. turning audio, graphs, images, molecules, text, and other data types into embeddings.
+Radient is a developer-friendly, lightweight library for building complex search and retrieval systems using embeddings.
 Radient supports simple vectorization as well as complex vector-centric workflows.

 ```shell
 $ pip install radient